KU-CS-Camp/KU-CS-Camp.github.io/box-office.md

 ***
 ### Evaluation
-Finally, we can call score() on the model and pass in the x and y arrays to view the accuracy of the model.
+Finally, we can call model.score() and pass in the x and y arrays to view the accuracy of the model.

 <details markdown="1">